harisankar-s/Dictionary/README.md

 # Dictionary
-This repository contains the code showing how a dictionary can be created very easily in Python.
+This repository contains the code showing how a dictionary can be created very easily in Python.<br />

-data.json: the JSON file containing the data. dict.py : Code for Dictionary
+data.json: the JSON file containing the data. <br />
+dict.py : Code for Dictionary <br />

 **#Sample Output** <br />